-Preface: Don’t use this, it’s really bad practice for PowerShell code to work by manipulating the host output stream.
-It’ll work, but it’ll mess with logging, transcripts, text pipeline (ew, gross, use objects), and other things I’m sure.
+Preface: Don’t use this, it’s really bad practice for PowerShell code to work by manipulating the host console window.
+It’ll work, but it’ll mess with logging, transcripts, text pipelining (ew, gross), and other things I’m sure.
 For a one off that you’re writing in a busy remote shell… maybe...

 Here’s a lazy way of having a progress indicator that doesn’t fill the whole screen history and doesn’t require Write-Progress.
 Use NoNewline to avoid implicit newline/carriage return, then manually add a carriage return (`r) at the start of your line to overwrite existing text.